-On this page, you can find downloadable syllabus templates.
-Please note that the 2017–18 course syllabus template and the 2017–18 campus syllabus template are presently designed to be accessible, but accessibility may change as you add content.
+On this page, you can find downloadable syllabus templates in the tabs below.
+Please note that the 2018–19 course syllabus template and the 2018–19 campus syllabus template are presently designed to be accessible, but accessibility may change as you add content.
 To learn more about making/keeping documents accessible, please visit the Office of Information Technology’s “Accessibility of Learning Materials” page or request training or a consult by contacting the OIT Help Desk.

 The Syllabus Checklist outlines necessary information that should be included in completed syllabi.
 Checklist sections include: basic information, course description, course materials, course requirements, course policies, information on accommodation and accessibility, and a course schedule.